apacheignite/documentation/web-console/demo-mode.md

 In this mode, three server and one client nodes will be started.
 Several caches will be created and populated with data.
 ## How to evaluate:
- * Click `SQL` in Ignite Web Console top menu.
+ * Click `Queries` in Ignite Web Console top menu.
- * `Demo` notebook with preconfigured queries will be opened.
+ * `SQL Demo` notebook with preconfigured queries will open.
  * You can execute any SQL queries for tables: `Country, Department, Employee, Parking, Car`.

 For example: